Senseonics Holdings, Inc. (SENS) CEO Tim Goodnow on Q1 2020 Results - Earnings Call Transcript

 Sure.
 We -- in regards to the whole portfolio development that is an active part of the conversations that we're having.
 I won't go further than that.
 But obviously, the ability to flash the sensor is pretty attractive, especially for expansion into a type 1 non-insulin population.

 From the ADA, we do have a poster on Saturday.
 That will be -- you can see that up on our website when we're done.
-And we'll be showing some pretty significant clinical data from, I think, the first 1,600 patients in the United States that have been on Eversince.
+And we'll be showing some pretty significant clinical data from, I think, the first 1,600 patients in the United States that have been on Eversense.

 Matt Blackman